 " Blue light emitted from digital screens and lights suppresses the melatonin secretion in our body."

 In this current digital era, we are spoiled with the affordability of high-tech gadgets such as smart phones, computers, TVs and tablets.
-Almost everyone uses smart phone, TV and computer everyday.
+Almost everyone spending many hours on their smartphone, TV and computer every day.
 Without a doubt, life is much easier with these products.
-Be it at or off of work, digital devices have become a huge part of our life.
+Be it at or out of work, digital devices have become a huge part of our life.
 In fact, for many of us, nothing can separate us from our smart phones.